Skip to main content

 Flights and arrival

 If you’re arriving by plane, we recommend flying to Edinburgh Airport as its only 30 minutes to the Edinburgh campus and 1 hour to the Scottish Borders campus.
-We have organised a shuttle bus from the airport on specific days, so look out for an email from our international team on how to book your place.
+Staff and students from the University will be at Edinburgh Airport 30-31 August to greet you and help you find the best way to campus.

 Cultural integration